 The GED Test covers four subjects: math, science, social studies, and language arts.

 Overall, the test aims to assess whether you have the skills and knowledge of a high school graduate.
 While each test is often scheduled on different dates, the GED test approximately takes seven hours to finish.
-Generally, the tests are scheduled per subject on available dates and times of day.
+Generally, the tests are scheduled per subject on available dates and times of the day.
 Some states allow you to take all the tests in one day.

 Try a GED® Practice Test